simeononsecurity/simeononsecurity.ch/content/articles/docker-vs-vms/index.en.md

 The most successful organizations in 2026 use a **pragmatic approach**: containers for new cloud-native applications and appropriate existing workloads, VMs for legacy systems and specific use cases requiring their strengths.
 This hybrid strategy provides the flexibility to optimize each workload individually while maintaining operational efficiency.

-Understanding both technologies empowers you to make informed architecture decisions that balance performance, security, cost, and operational considerations for your specific environment.
+Understanding both technologies helps you to make informed architecture decisions that balance performance, security, cost, and operational considerations for your specific environment.

 ______